kajkah/empirical_projects/README.md

 # Empirical_projects
-Welcome to my Empirical Projects repository!
-This repository hosts the code, analyses, and occasionally accompanying research papers for various empirical research projects I have conducted.
-Below, you will find an overview of each project, including a brief description of its focus and the grade received.
+Welcome to my repository which hosts the code, data and output in the form of pdf project. **In order to see the pdf files, please download them.** Below, you will find an overview of each project, including a brief description, methods, dataset and software used.

-Projects
+## Projects:

 #### 1. Female Leadership and ESG Performance: A Meta-Analysis